openconfig/featureprofiles/feature/experimental/bgp/ate_tests/bgp_2byte_4byte_asn_policy_test/README.md

     *   ATE (4-byte) - DUT (4-byte) - iBGP IPv6

 *   Configure below policies and verify prefix count:

     *   Policy to reject prefix with prefix filter
     *   Policy to reject prefix with community filter
-    *   Policy to reject prefix with regex filter to match as-path
+    *   TODO: Policy to reject prefix with regex filter to match as-path (regex not currently supported by OC)

 ## Config Parameter Coverage